vatpac-technology/sops/docs/aerodromes/Essendon.md

 !!!
 Note
     For aircraft not tracking via an Arrival Gate (see ML TCU shall clear aircraft for approach via the appropriate arrival gate:), ML TCU is required to coordinate descent of aircraft into EN ADC airspace.

-When “The Coffin” is released, coordinate any use of Runway 27 with EN ADC prior to use.
+When “The Coffin” is released, ML TCU is required to coordinate any use of Runway 27 prior to use.

 ### ML ADC / EN ADC
 EN ADC must advise ML ADC when “The Coffin” is activated or deactivated.

 EN ADC must advise ML ADC, for traffic awareness, when an ad hoc airspace release to EN ADC will cause an aircraft to pass within 3 NM of any runway at ML.

-### Runway Change
-Any Runway change must be prior coordinated to **MAE**

-## Standard Assignable Departure Levels
-All Aircraft: `A030` or `RFL` if lower